Which ownership model is based on the principle that a marriage creates a single legal entity?

 Get ready to ace the Metro Brokers Academy Test.
 Enhance your skills with flashcards and multiple-choice questions, complete with hints and explanations.
 Prepare thoroughly for your exam!

-The ownership model that is based on the principle that a marriage creates a single legal entity is known as tenancy by the entirety.
-This form of ownership is specifically designed for married couples and operates under the notion that both spouses are considered one legal entity in the eyes of the law.
-Consequently, neither spouse can independently sell, transfer, or encumber the property without the consent of the other, further emphasizing the unified legal status of the couple.
+The ownership model that operates on the principle that a marriage creates a single legal entity is tenancy by the entirety.
+This form of ownership is specifically designed for married couples and recognizes that the spouses have an equal and undivided interest in the property.
+It reflects the legal concept that a married couple functions as one entity, which means that neither spouse can transfer their interest in the property without the consent of the other.

 Subscribe